mystackbox/prj-vehicle-tracking-system/README.md

 # Introduction

 Vehicle Tracking System is a single-page application developed with `Angular 2+` framework.
 The application allows user to track, locate, and monitor vehicles on Google Maps based on the vehicle geolocation.
+It keeps refreshing data every 30 seconds.

 [Back to top](#table-of-contents)